 7. Once that payment has been made, your system will enter Quality Control, Finishing, and final Testing.

-8. Once your system has completed testing, you’ll be sent an invoice for the Third and final Payment.
+8. Once your system has cleared Customs, you’ll be sent an invoice for the Third and final Payment.

 9. Once your final payment has been received, we’ll schedule your system for shipping.

-10. Once we have a delivery date, your Sales Representative will schedule a time to come to your distillery to unbox and assemble your system.
+10. Once we have a delivery date, your Sales Representative will schedule a time to come to your distillery to unbox and assemble your system, if you have chosen this option.
 Please see our Operations Manual for your requirements prior to the Sales Representative’s visit.

 11. Once Assembled and completely hooked up by your team, the Sales Representative will train you in the operation and safety of your new system.

 Yes, there are many permits required to start a new distillery depending on where you are located.
 Besides the federal permitting with the Alcohol and Tobacco Tax and Trade Bureau (TTB), most states and local jurisdictions require permitting of some sort.
 Please consult with an industry consultant or your legal counsel.